supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Registers and Status Flags in CPU.md

 - Parity flag is set to 1 if the lowest byte has even number of 1s.

 ## Overflow Flag
-- Overflow flag is set to 1 if there is an [[Overflow of Signed and Unsigned Numbers|overflow]].
+- Overflow flag is set to 1 if there is an [[Overflow of Signed and Unsigned Numbers|overflow]] i.e. set to 1 if the exclusive-OR of the last two carries is equal to 1.

+# Instructions affecting Flags

+Once a flag is set, it remains the same until another instruction that affects the flags is executed.

+---